Donna Stroud: Education

 She graduated from Campbell University, summa cum laude, with a Bachelor of Arts in Government in 1985, and from the Campbell University's Norman Adrian Wiggins School of Law, with a J.D. magna cum laude in 1988.
 Judge Stroud was ranked first in her law school class each year of law school and upon graduation and served as the Notes and Comments Editor of the Campbell Law Review.

 Personal life

 Since 1986, she has been married to J. Wilson Stroud.
 They have two sons, Aaron and Isaac.

 Career

 After completing law school, she joined the law firm of Kirk, Gay, Kirk, Gwynn & Howell in Wendell, North Carolina as an associate.
 In 1995, she became a founding partner in the law firm of Gay, Stroud & Jackson, LLP.

 In 2004, she was elected to the Wake County District Court (10th Judicial District), where she served until her election to the North Carolina Court of Appeals in 2006.
+Her Wake County District Court seat was filled by Judge Christine Walczyk.